Stellantis discussing conditions with Rome to build gigafactory in Italy - source

 The two sites represent a total investment of 5 billion euros and should allow production of batteries for 1 million cars per year on the basis of a cumulative 48 GWh capacity.

-In January the European Union approved a plan which includes giving state aid to Tesla (TSLA.O), BMW (BMWG.DE) and others to support production of electric vehicle batteries, helping the bloc to cut imports and compete with industry leader China. read more
+In January the European Union approved a plan which includes giving state aid to Tesla, BMW and others to support production of electric vehicle batteries, helping the bloc to cut imports and compete with industry leader China.

 ($1 = 0.8165 euros)